Skip to contents

 • "datetime": Datetime along the track

-• "nbs": Number of receiver (base) stations that contributed to the localization
+• "nbs": Number of receiver (base) stations that contributed to the position

-• "var": Error as maximal variance of varx and vary
+• "var": Error as maximum of varx and vary

 • "speed_in": Speed in m/s

-• "gap": Gaps coloured by time and as point size
+• "gap": Gaps coloured and scaled by duration

 # path to csv with filtered data